 Topics Map > Campus Services > Office 365

-Important: To better understand the permission levels in Office 365, please see Office 365 - Mail and Calendar folder permission levels.
+Important: To better understand Microsoft 365 permission levels, please see Microsoft 365 - Mail and Calendar folder permission levels.

 Important - By default, when a resource is created: